 - In the left-side navigation pane, click Domains to go to the Domain Management page.

-- Configure time shifting.
+Configure time shifting.

 The following table describes the parameters that you can specify to configure time shifting.

-Parameter Description AppName The name of the video application.
+The name of the application.
 The value of the Application Name parameter must be the same as the application name specified in the ingest URL.
 Otherwise, the configuration does not take effect.
 If you need to configure time shifting for all applications in your domain name, enter an asterisk (*).

-- The time shifting configuration takes effect only for newly ingested streams.
-If a live stream is in progress, the time shifting configuration does not take effect.
+The time shifting configuration takes effect only for newly ingested streams, but not for live streams in progress.

-- You can use the URL that corresponds to the streaming domain to access time-shifting streams.
+You can use the URL that corresponds to the streaming domain to access time-shifting streams.
 For more information, see Time shifting.

-- If the main streaming domain is associated with a sub-streaming domain, go to the configuration page of the sub-streaming domain and enable time shifting for the sub-streaming domain.
+If the main streaming domain is associated with a sub-streaming domain, go to the configuration page of the sub-streaming domain and enable time shifting for the sub-streaming domain.
 Otherwise, the time shifting settings do not take effect for the sub-streaming domain.